Vali-Hameed/UFC-Fight-Predictor/README.md

 ```
 docker build -t ufc-fight-predictor .
 ```
-To run the Docker container locally:
+To run the Docker container locally and expose the API:
 ```
-docker run ufc-fight-predictor
+docker run -p 8000:8000 ufc-fight-predictor
 ```
 To push the image to Docker Hub (replace your-dockerhub-username with your actual username):
 ```